 The Q4 E-Tron is the corporate cousin of the recently launched 2021 Volkswagen ID.4, with both vehicles designed around Volkswagen Group's MEB modular platform for mainstream electric vehicles.

 There's nothing mainstream about the Q4 E-Tron, however.
 The vehicle sports concept car looks and an interior that's every bit as good as what you find in high-end Audis.
-For instance, there's a digital instrument cluster (10.25 inches) and touchscreen display (up to 11.6 inches) in the dash, plus a sport steering wheel with touch-sensitive controls.
+For instance, there's a digital instrument cluster (10.25 inches) and touchscreen display (10.1 inches) in the dash, plus a sport steering wheel with touch-sensitive controls.

 2022 Audi Q4 E-Tron